mwette/guile-saapp/README.md

-saapp, for sand-alone app, for guile
+saapp, for stand-alone app, for guile

 This is a work in progress.